WAZJACk85/Javascript_beginner_Projects/readme.md

 # Introduction

-This repositry is here to give a flavour of the types of Javascript projects, programs and functions I have been working with.
+This repository is here to give a flavour of the types of Javascript projects, programs and functions I have been working with.
 There is a separate repository, for my Frontend full stack projects, the name of this repository can be clicked here on this link ...

 # Javascript_beginner  Index :-